tom-van-wijk/DADA2_amplicon_pipeline/README.md

 This pipeline is developed to analyse and compare amplicon sequencing datasets of bacterial populations sequenced using paired-end reads generated with illumina technology.
-Currently only 16S V4 is supported.<br />
+Currently only the 16S V4 region and Illumina paired-end data are supported.<br />

 ### REQUIREMENTS